JanKillburger/videoflix-backend/README.md

     - `python3 manage.py migrate`
     - `python3 manage.py createsuperuser`: follow the instructions to create an admin user

-Open your browser at "http://127.0.0.1/admin" to access the Admin panel.
+Open your browser at "http://127.0.0.1/admin" to access the Admin panel and login with the user you just created.

 ### Production environment